MarkPearlCoZa/Blog_General/_posts/2016-10-16-Strong-Mobbing.md

 > "For an idea to go from your head into the computer, it MUST go through someone else's hands"

 Strong mobbing is all about increasing communication and collaboration.
-Verbally communicating how to solve a problem without being at the keyboard is a skill like anything else, and it is one that many programmers have not developed yet.
+Verbally communicating how to solve a problem without being at the keyboard is a skill like anything else, and it is one that many programmers have not fully developed.
 If you are new to strong mobbing don't worry - it's pretty easy to do and most people pick up the basics in a few hours.

 There are two roles in strong mobbing,